Attempted assassination of Donald Trump in Florida: Perpetrator

-Shortly after the incident, authorities identified the suspect as Ryan Wesley Routh, a 58-year-old Hawaii resident who lived for most of his life in Greensboro, North Carolina.
-From the early 1990's to the early 2000's, Routh owned a roofing company in Greensboro called United Roofing.
-In 2018, he moved to Kaʻaʻawa, Hawaii and started a shed-building business with his youngest son, Adam.
+Routh's mug shot after his initial arrest.

+Ryan Wesley Routh was born on February 18, 1966, in Guilford County, North Carolina, to Daniel Wesley Routh (June 30, 1938 - December 11, 2021) and Marjorie Patton Fearing (born 1938).
+He had graduated from Northwest Guilford High School in 1984.
+He began attending the University of North Carolina at Greensboro in 1988, however he dropped out in 1990.
+In 1995, Routh attended North Carolina A&T State University for two semesters, however he dropped out later that year before finishing any degree program.
+In the early 1990's, Routh opened a roofing company in Greensboro, North Carolina called United Roofing.
+He abandoned the business in the early 2000's.

+In January 1989, Routh married Lora Frances Wilson, and had two sons and a daughter.
+They divorced in 2003.
+Routh's daughter and youngest son, Sara Ellen Routh and Adam A. Routh, lived with him full time after the divorce, while his eldest son, Oran Alexander Routh, lived with Lora full time.
+In 2018, he moved to Kaʻaʻawa, Hawaii with his fiancé and his daughter and youngest son, and they started a shed-building business together called Camp Box Honolulu.
+Routh and his eldest son, Oran, had had a falling out and had not talked prior to the assassination attempt, although following the attempt Oran said that his father was "a loving and caring father, and honest, hardworking man" and that "it doesn't sound like the man I know to do anything crazy, much less violent".

 Routh had a history of political activity online and offline, with his political engagement dating back to at least 1989, where he registered as a Democrat.
 He registered as an independent in 2012.
 Voting records showed that he did not vote in the 2016 elections, but in a 2020 Twitter post, he claimed to have voted for Trump in 2016 and later regretted it.
 In a self-published ebook in 2023, he wrote about his supposed previous support for Trump, saying, "I am man enough to say that I misjudged and made a terrible mistake."
 He reached out to Iran in his book, saying they should feel free to assassinate Trump for the United States withdrawal from the Joint Comprehensive Plan of Action, as well as Routh himself for supporting Trump in the past.
 Routh condemned the January 6 Capitol attack as being "perpetrated by Donald Trump and his undemocratic posse".
 After his disillusionment with Trump, Routh announced his support for various presidential opponents of Trump, including both Democratic and Republican presidential candidates.
 Additionally, Routh donated $140 to Democratic causes since 2019.
 He voted in North Carolina's Democratic primary elections in 2024.